-The [degree program] at [institution] is a candidate for accreditation by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, 1313 L Street #500, Washington, D.C.
-20005.
-(202) 350-8007.
+The [degree program] at [institution] has been approved as a candidate for accreditation from the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
+The candidacy period is from [month/year] to [month/year].
+Candidacy status indicates that the program is progressing toward a first-time accreditation decision.